camunda/camunda-docs-static/get-started/content/javaee6/complete-process.md

 If the user disapproves the pizza order an email is sent to inform the customer.
 This will be simulated by a simple log output.

-The EJB is extended with a method which logs an informative message for the rejection of the order.
+The EJB `OrderBusinessLogic` is extended with a method `rejectOrder`, which logs an informative message for the rejection of the order.

 ```html
 @Stateless